AdobeDocs/cc-everywhere/src/pages/guides/concepts/design-viewer.md

 There are two ways to populate the thumbnails:

-**From a collection**: provide a [`CollectionConfig`](../../v4/shared/src/types/module/app-config-types/interfaces/collection-config.md) with a collection URN and an optional count:
+**1. From a collection**: provide a [`CollectionConfig`](../../v4/shared/src/types/module/app-config-types/interfaces/collection-config.md) with a collection URN and an optional count:

 ```javascript
 const appConfig = {